Five (group): 1997–1998: Formation and Five

-Five were later offered "Bye Bye Bye," by Martin with the only completed lyric being "ain't no lie baby, bye bye bye."
-Upon hearing the song and attempting to write verses, Robinson noted it sounded more like 'N Sync song than a Five song.
-The band subsequently passed on the song.

 1999–2000: Invincible

 In August 1999, the first single of their second album, Invincible, "If Ya Gettin' Down", was released and became a major hit worldwide but yet again failed to go to number 1 in their home country, kept out of the top spot by Ricky Martin.
-Finally, in October 1999, after three consecutive number-two peaks, "Keep on Movin'" became their first UK number 1, as well as their biggest selling single to date.
+Finally, in October 1999, after three consecutive number-two peaks, "Keep On Movin" became their first UK number 1, as well as their biggest selling single to date.
 The second album hit the top five shortly thereafter.
 "Don't Wanna Let You Go" was released in early March 2000, peaking at number 9.
 On 3 March 2000, Five opened at the BRIT Awards with rock legends Queen, performing an updated version of that band's hit, "We Will Rock You".
-That night Five won their first BRIT Award, as "Best Pop Act", and their cover of the Queen song went on to become their second number 1 in the UK in July 2000.
+That night, Five won their first BRIT Award, as "Best Pop Act", and their cover of the Queen song went on to become their second number 1 in the UK in July 2000.

 The first half of 2000 found Five on a successful world tour, performing concerts in the UK, Europe, Russia, Australasia and—as a foursome—South America, after Neville contracted chickenpox and had to be flown back to England.
 After finishing the tour, Five continued to perform at many concerts in the UK, including Party in the Park with Queen.
 A re-issue of Invincible included remixed versions of a couple of songs and five live tracks from their tour, as well as a bonus track, "Don't Fight It Baby".
 Due for release in July 2000 in the US, the song was pulled from release after the group was dropped by their stateside label, Arista Records.
 Five also had problems with their Asian record company, and subsequently cancelled their Asian tour.
 Suffering from this major blow, the lads headed back to the studio and started writing songs for their next album.
 They continued to win awards in the UK and Europe, and in December 2000 launched their second big tour, in their home country.